10 Reasons Why You Should Build Your Own PC

 6. Zero Bloatware

 Manufacturers tend to add bloatware (read: useless apps) to pre-built PCs when they are in the manufacturing stage.
-These software are not of much use but take a sizeable chunk of the hard drive and often run in the background, slowing the processing speed.
+This software is not of much use but take a sizeable chunk of the hard drive and often run in the background, slowing the processing speed.

 You get zero bloatware and no subscription-based protection suites when you build your own desktop computer from scratch.